 Southeast Regional Update

-During the next three months, the Southeast Regional Office will conduct in-person Basic Panel Member Training programs in these cities on the following dates:
+During the next three months, the Southeast Regional Office will conduct the in-person component of NASD's Basic Arbitrator Training Program in these locations on the following dates:

 West Regional Update

 During the next three months, the West Regional Office will conduct in-person Basic Arbitrator Training programs in these locations on the following dates: